 The lender with the lower APR is charging you less interest for the loan they are offering you.

-Some of the Credit-Builder loans don’t charge an interest rate, some charge a high-interest rate and then return half of that interest, if you make all your payments on time.
+Some of the lenders will not charge an interest rate, some charge a high-interest rate and then return half of that interest, if you make all your payments on time.

 There is no one set way that these loans are structured.

-Do your research, so you know the interest payments you will be making on each possible loan.
+Do your research, so you know the interest payments you will be making on each loan option.

 Other Fees And Costs